wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Glossary of Terms and Acronyms

 * <a target="_blank" href="https://help.salesforce.com/apex/HTViewHelpDoc?id=glossary.htm">
    Salesforce's Glossary</a> of terms.
+It doesn't define acronmns, such as:

-   "SFDC" is an acronym for "Salesforce dot com".
+   * "SFDC" is an acronym for "Salesforce dot com"
+   * "PAM" = Partner Account Manager (email isvpartners@salesforce.com)
+   <br /><br />

-* <a target="_blank" href="https://quizlet.com/_52b1qw/">My quizlet on Salesforce Terms</a>.
+* Use a game to learn them <a target="_blank" href="https://quizlet.com/306205592/">on my Quizlet</a>.
 Please let me know if you see any terms missing.

 * <a target="_blank" href="https://quizlet.com/216046018/salesforce-admin-flash-cards/">Quizlet on Saleforce Admin quiz</a>